-The TSC2100 is a highly integrated touch screen controller with stereo audio codec for portable computing, communication, and entertainment applications.
-A register-based architecture eases integration with microprocessor-based systems through a standard SPI bus.
-All peripheral functions are controlled through the registers and onboard state machines.
+The 'AIC26 is a highly integrated stereo audio codec for portable computing, communication, and entertainment applications.
+The 'AIC26 has a register-based architecture where all functions are controlled through the registers and onboard state machines.

-The TSC2100 consists of the following blocks (refer to the block diagram):
+The 'AIC26 consists of the following blocks (refer to the block diagram):

-- Touch Screen Interface
+- Audio Codec

 - Battery Monitors

 - Auxiliary Inputs

 - Temperature Monitor

-- Audio Codec